May 26, 2025

 The relationship between GLP-1 and hair loss

-As the use of GLP-1 receptor agonists like semaglutide (Ozempic®, Wegovy®) and tirzepatide (Mounjaro®, Zepbound®) becomes more common for weight loss, patients and prescribers are starting to notice a surprising side effect: hair loss.
-While the potential benefits of these medications have grown in popularity, particularly in helping patients shed significant amounts of weight, this unintended consequence can be emotionally distressing if it happens to you.
+As the use of GLP-1 receptor agonists like semaglutide (Ozempic®, Wegovy®) and tirzepatide (Mounjaro®, Zepbound®) becomes more common, patients and prescribers are noticing a surprising side effect: hair loss.

-At Town & Country Compounding, we regularly hear from patients and providers concerned about sudden hair shedding a few months into GLP-1 therapy.
-In this blog, we explain why it happens, when it typically begins, and how custom compounded solutions may help support regrowth.
-Proactive measures may be helpful!
+At Town & Country Compounding, we regularly hear from patients concerned about sudden hair shedding a few months into therapy.
+In this blog, we explain why it happens, when it typically begins, and how compounded solutions may help support regrowth.

 Why does hair loss happen on GLP-1s?

 Hair loss linked to GLP-1 medications is most often caused by a condition called telogen effluvium (TE).
-TE occurs when a physical stressor — like rapid weight loss — pushes hair follicles prematurely into the resting phase of the hair cycle.
-A few months later, those hairs begin to shed all at once.
+TE occurs when a physical stressor—like rapid weight loss—pushes hair follicles prematurely into the resting phase of the hair cycle.

 Key causes: